 These are legitimate questions that many men tend to obsess over, and they're legitimate questions to ask, but only once you've build a solid foundation.

 But a lot of those questions boils down to personal preference, both from what you want, along with what your potential mate wants.

-As far as attraction goes, there is a nearly universal law that applies to men:
+As far as attraction goes, there is a nearly universal law that applies: